indigo-dc/indigo-datacloud-releases/chapter1.md

 * on the following **Operating Systems** platforms:
   * **CentOS 7**
   * **Ubuntu 14.04**
   * Optionally PTs support also other OS platforms.
-You can find information about this in the individual products documentation
+You can find more information in the individual products documentation.
 * on the following **CMFs (Cloud Management Framework)** versions:
   * **OpenStack v.
 Liberty,** with the exception of the "TOSCA in HEAT (heat-translator) for which it one must used the Mitaka HEAT, and the rest of services on Liberty
   * **OpenNebula v.
 4.14**